We found 5 neurologists who accept Highmark near Berwyn, PA.

 Dr. Leo McCluskey specializes in neurology (brain & spinal cord disease) and practices in Philadelphia, PA and Berwyn, PA.
-His areas of expertise include post-polio syndrome (PPS), bloodless medicine/transfusion-free surgery, and myasthenia gravis.
-Dr. McCluskey takes several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
-He studied medicine at Columbia University, College of Physicians and Surgeons.
-He completed his residency training at a hospital affiliated with the University of Pennsylvania and a hospital affiliated with the University of Michigan.
-Distinctions awarded to Dr. McCluskey include: Recognized annually in Philadelphia Magazine 'sTop Docs issues from 2002 and 2010 - 2013; Recognized by America's Top Doctors, 2008, 2010, 2012-14; and Recognized by Best Doctors in America 2007-2008, 2009-2010, 2011-2012, 2013-2014.
-Dr. McCluskey is affiliated with Pennsylvania Hospital and Hospital of the University of Pennsylvania (HUP).
+Clinical interests for Dr. McCluskey include post-polio syndrome (PPS), bloodless medicine/transfusion-free surgery, and myasthenia gravis.
+He is affiliated with Pennsylvania Hospital and Hospital of the University of Pennsylvania (HUP).
+Dr. McCluskey attended Columbia University, College of Physicians and Surgeons and then went on to complete his residency at a hospital affiliated with the University of Pennsylvania and a hospital affiliated with the University of Michigan.
+He takes several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
+His distinctions include: Recognized annually in Philadelphia Magazine 'sTop Docs issues from 2002 and 2010 - 2013; Recognized by America's Top Doctors, 2008, 2010, 2012-14; and Recognized by Best Doctors in America 2007-2008, 2009-2010, 2011-2012, 2013-2014.

 Clinical interests: Post-Polio Syndrome, Guillain-Barre Syndrome, Neuromuscular Disorders, Myasthenia Gravis, Cervical ...
 (Read more)

-Dr. David Lynch is a pediatric neurologist.
-Dr. Lynch's areas of expertise include parkinson's disease.
-He is professionally affiliated with Hospital of the University of Pennsylvania (HUP) and Children's Hospital of Philadelphia (CHOP).
-His education and training includes medical school at Johns Hopkins University School of Medicine and residency at Hospital of the University of Pennsylvania.
-Dr. Lynch honors Blue Cross/Blue Shield, Coventry, TRICARE, and more.
-His distinctions include: Recognized by Best Doctors in America 2005-2006, 2007-2008, 2009-2010, 2011-2012, 2013-2014 and Recognized in Philadelphia Magazine 's Top Docs issue.
+Dr. David Lynch's medical specialty is pediatric neurology.
+Areas of expertise for Dr. Lynch include parkinson's disease.
+He is affiliated with Hospital of the University of Pennsylvania (HUP) and Children's Hospital of Philadelphia (CHOP).
+Dr. Lynch takes Blue Cross/Blue Shield, Coventry, TRICARE, and more.
+He is a graduate of Johns Hopkins University School of Medicine and a graduate of Hospital of the University of Pennsylvania's residency program.
+He has received professional recognition including the following: Recognized by Best Doctors in America 2005-2006, 2007-2008, 2009-2010, 2011-2012, 2013-2014 and Recognized in Philadelphia Magazine 's Top Docs issue.

 Clinical interests: Parkinson's Disease